PlayFab/MpsAgent/LocalMultiplayerAgent/BuildTool/readme.md

         }
         ...`

-    - These parameters in MultiplayerSettings.json are not required/do not matter if you are trying to create game server deployment:
+    - These parameters in MultiplayerSettings.json are not required if you are only trying to create a build:
     `
     "OutputFolder": "",
     "NumHeartBeatsForActivateResponse": 5,